 Request for proposals

-A request for proposals for Project Contractor has been issued for the Fire Fighter Equipment Operational Environment (FFEOE): Evaluation of Thermal Conditions (PDF) research project.
-Proposals should be submitted to Daniel Gorham July 15, 2016, 5:00 pm ET.
+A Request for Proposals for Project Contractor (PDF) has been issued for the Marina Risk Reduction research project.
+Proposals should be submitted to Casey Grant by December 12, 2016, 12:00 pm ET.

 The Foundation periodically issues requests for proposals for the conduct of research.
 To automatically receive notification of these requests, please e-mail Eric Peterson.